2011 European Grand Prix: Race

 The race was very hot, the average temperature around 47 C.

-At the start Sebastian Vettel led easily from pole, with teammate Mark Webber behind.
-Felipe Massa had a good start from fifth, driving straight between and past Lewis Hamilton and Fernando Alonso at Turn 1; but because Massa looked down the outside of Webber at Turn 2, Alonso could cleverly get back in front of Massa on the inside of Turn 3.
+At the start Sebastian Vettel led from pole, with teammate Mark Webber behind.
+Felipe Massa had a good start from fifth, driving straight between and past Lewis Hamilton and Fernando Alonso at Turn 1; but because Massa looked down the outside of Webber at Turn 2, Alonso could get back in front of Massa on the inside of Turn 3.
 Bad starts from the McLarens meant Hamilton dropped from third to fifth, and Jenson Button dropped from sixth to seventh – behind Nico Rosberg.
 Button later retook sixth place from Rosberg a few laps later into Turn 2.
 Before the pit stops the order was now Vettel, Webber, Alonso, Massa, Hamilton, Button, Rosberg, Schumacher (the four fastest cars in the top eight spots).

 It seemed like the Ferraris had made great improvements since Canada because their pace was at least equal to the McLarens, and significantly faster at some stages of the race.
 The McLarens had quiet races, Button stuck in sixth, while Hamilton used the undercut to get past Massa in the pit stops for fourth, where he would finish the race.

 Fernando Alonso engaged in a race long battle with Mark Webber for second while Vettel stormed away into the distance.
 Early on in the race Alonso overtook Webber in the first DRS zone, on the inside of Turn 12.
-However, in the pit stops, great Red Bull Racing strategy got Webber back in front.
+However, in the pit stops, Red Bull Racing strategy got Webber back in front.
 Ferrari later used the pit stops to get Alonso back in front of Webber.
 A radio message to Webber, telling him to go slower due to gearbox troubles ensured Alonso's second place.